Three Percent. That’s All Fire Service Public Education Gets. Not A Typo.

 Not publicly.
 Not yet.
 Just on the down low with people I thought were trusted colleagues in fire prevention.
-I wouldn't call anyone out unless credit was due — I was just connecting dots out loud with people I trusted.
+I was connecting dots out loud with people I trusted — naming the budget problem, identifying the gap, asking out loud why a program that saves lives keeps getting the leftover change.

 Turns out I wasn’t the only one connecting dots.

-A fire chief — a board member who had invited me out to a Chiefs Conference — met me at the airport.
-One of the first things he said to me was this: "Tread carefully.
-You're in a shark tank."
+A fire chief — a board member who had invited me to a Chiefs Conference — met me at the airport.
+One of the first things he said was this: “Tread carefully.
+You’re in a shark tank.”

 That was my introduction to the old boys network.